 By dint of some outstanding work done by the original committee, in particular Ronnie Irving, whose organisational skills and financial acumen were put to good use in setting up a management structure, and Miss Jean Cook, the Secretary, who had to organise judges for the show in a time span that modern day secretaries would find horrendous, the first show went ahead on time!
 The Kennel Club were very helpful and waived the requirement for the dog show to be held in conjunction with the Agricultural Show.
 In the matter of judges the Kennel Club again proved very helpful, and Border Union’s first Championship Show had such names as George Leatt, Percy Whittaker, Dr Ben Raven, and Gwen Broadley judging.
 Mr Fred Dempster judged BIS and awarded it to Havenhand’s Lakeland Terrier, Ch Cripsey Ferndale Forger, handled by Mr Frank Kellett.

 The modern day Border Union Championship Dog Show is held over two days, with the Gundogs, Hounds and Terriers on one day and the Working, Pastoral, Utility and Toys on the other.
 Entries are normally between 5000 and 6000 dogs, with classes for 116 different breeds scheduled over the two days.
 There are also variety classes for breeds that aren’t scheduled individually, and each day there are competitions to determine the dog or bitch awarded Best in Group.
-These dogs then compete for Best in Show on the Sunday, and there is a similar competition for the Best Puppy in Show, also judged on the Sunday.
+These dogs then compete for Best in Show on the Sunday, and there is a similar competition for the Best Puppy in Show and Best Veteran in Show, also judged on the Sunday.
 These competitions are the final act of the show for exhibitors and public, although there are many more actions to be taken by the show team.